Mark-MDO47/RubberBandGun/RBG_arduino/README.md

 See the following for an overview of generating the tables for the RBG_SciFi.ino code:
 * https://github.com/Mark-MDO47/RubberBandGun/blob/master/BuildRubberBandGunSoftware.pdf

-The file **StateTable_minimal.xlsx** has multiple tabs that are used to generate the code for the RBG:
+The file **StateTable_minimal.xlsx** is the heart of RBG_SciFi.ino.
+It has multiple tabs that are used to generate the code for the RBG.
 * **StateTable:** the main tab, used in generating the myStateTable struct and associated #define's.
 This is done by running makeStateTable.py.
+This tab controls the overall action of the RBG.
 * **RULES:** a list of things to keep in mind when changing the StateTable tab.
 Sorry, not a tutorial, just notes.
 * **debugging:** where I capture serial port debugging info to diagnose why my stupid code doesn't do what I want and not what I say.
 * * There is a list of "grep" commands used to filter this down; then I load the mdo2.txt into a spreadsheet in column B, put the Excel formula after the grep's in A1, and copy down the length.
 I then sort and remove duplicates.
 This uses my tiny mdoUniq.py routine to get rid of lines that are duplicate between a start and end string.